bangle-io/bangle-editor/bangle-core/api.md

 - {text.pluginsParamKeybindings}

 - **markdownShortcut**: ?boolean=`true`\
   Enable the markdown shortcut for creating a bullet list.
-Type `-`, `*` or `+` followed by a space to create a bullet list on an empty paragraph.
+If enabled, type `-`, `*` or `+` followed by a space to create a bullet list on an empty paragraph.

 ### defaultKeys: {link.Keybindings}